Use Scalp Massages Correctly to Prevent Hair Loss

 People who follow plant-based diets tend to have lower serum cholesterol.
-This is very likely due to a decrease on consumption of saturated fats and cholesterol and the increase in fiber.
+This is very likely due to a decrease in consumption of saturated fats and cholesterol and the increase in fiber.

 Finally, it can stabilize blood sugar levels.

-Most people do not know that blood sugar have an interesting link to hair loss.
-The cause for this association is unknown, one possible theory is that high blood sugar levels increases follicle sensitivity to DHT.
-And, one of best ways to get your blood sugar levels under control is with dietary changes.
+Most people do not know that blood sugar has an interesting link to hair loss.
+The cause for this association is unknown, one possible theory is that high blood sugar levels increase follicle sensitivity to DHT.
+And, one of the best ways to get your blood sugar levels under control is with dietary changes.

-Diet that are high in fiber and low in saturated fats and sodium are ideal for people with IR.
-Vegan diet can help you achieve this.
-A healthy vegan diet which focuses on high fiber and low-glycemic foods can keep blood sugar levels stable throughout the day.
-This will contributes to less spikes and a healthier lifestyle overall.
+Diets that are high in fiber and low in saturated fats and sodium are ideal for people with IR.
+A vegan diet can help you achieve this.
+A healthy vegan diet that focuses on high fiber and low-glycemic foods can keep blood sugar levels stable throughout the day.
+This will contributes to fewer spikes and a healthier lifestyle overall.

 4 Tips for a Sustainable Vegan Diet